KWYE: History

-Yes/No and Sexy

 In 1984, the station adopted the "Yes/No Radio" format, where several times a day KFIG would play a song and invite listeners to call in and vote on whether or not KFIG should continue playing that song.
 After the "Yes/No Radio" format was retired, the station went back to being a regular adult contemporary station.

 In September 1992, the call letters were changed to KSXY.
 Despite the obvious connotation of "Sexy" implied by that call sign, station management initially insisted that they were NOT meaning to imply "Sexy."
 For about six months, the airstaff would read the call letters as K–S (pause) X-Y. After that time, the station nickname was changed to "Sexy 101.1".

-Country and Modern AC

 "Sexy" lasted until Headliner Broadcasting sold the station to EBE Broadcasting, who owned KNAX and KFRE.
 In June 1994, the new owners changed the format of KSXY to country music.
 They heralded the format change by playing nothing but Garth Brooks songs under the "101.1 K-Garth" name.
 After this stunt, the station relaunched as "Froggy Country 101.1" KRBT.
 The Froggy Country format was delivered by satellite, not using local DJs.
 It did not make much of a ratings impact in the Fresno radio ratings.

 In 1996, the station was sold to Infinity Broadcasting, the owner of leading country station 93.7 KSKS.
 Management didn't want to own two country stations competing with each other.
 Since KSKS had better ratings, KRBT was changed in September 1996 to modern adult contemporary with the nickname of "Star 101".
 The call sign was changed to KVSR at that time.
 Star 101 was successful until rival station KTHT changed to "Alice", which was a similar format.